 You may not distribute (including via e-mail or the Internet), or otherwise make available, copies to others, whether or not for payment or other consideration, without the written permission from the respective copyright holders.
-You may link to any .htm page in the Resource Library Web Site; however you may not link to .jpg of .gif images, including "thumbnail" or "enlargement" images.
+You may link to any .htm page in the Resource Library Web Site if you cite "Traditional Fine Arts Organization" as the link source.
+You may not link to .jpg or .gif images, including "thumbnail" or "enlargement" images.

 Changes in Resource Library Web Site.
 Resource Library may modify, suspend, discontinue or restrict the use of any portion of the Resource Library Web Site, including the availability of any content feature, at any time and without notice or liability.